You can’t be too vigilant when it comes to computer security.

 Be sure to install a good antivirus program on your computer and keep it up to date.

 Do not share your email address on websites or forums.
 Spammers often scan these sites for email addresses.
 Once your email address has been collected, you will receive spam and possibly other dangerous emails.
 Do not click the “Unsubscribe” link in an email message.
-Doing so only lets the spammers know your email address is legitimate, which could lead to you receiving more bogus emails.
+Doing so lets the spammers know your email address is legitimate, and that could lead to your receiving more bogus emails.

-Open a second email account for websites you register for online, like message boards, Facebook, Twitter.
+Open a second email account for websites you register for online such as message boards, Facebook and Twitter.
 Keep your personal email account private.
 Having a second email account will help to keep your personal account safe.

 Learn how to recognize phishing emails.
 Scammers find new ways daily to trick users into opening attachments or visiting dangerous websites.
 Often, they send threatening messages that make the user feel a sense of urgency to do as instructed.
 Your bank, the IRS, other government or financial institutions — or any other legitimate business — will not ask you for personal information in an email message.

-If you receive a message and you are unsure if it is legitimate, call the business you deal with directly.
+If you receive a message and you are unsure whether it’s legitimate, call the business directly.
 Never click a link or call the phone number provided in the email message.
 Instead, use a web address or phone number that you know to be real.
-Never reply to spam email messages this only tells the spammer that the email account is active.
-The Federal Trade Commission offers tips on their website on how to recognize these types of messages.
+Never reply to spam email messages, as this only tells the spammer that the email account is active.
+The Federal Trade Commission offers tips on its website on how to recognize these types of messages.